Does Surf Air Mobility (SRFM) Pay a Dividend? (2026)

 Does Surf Air Mobility (SRFM) pay a dividend?

-Surf Air Mobility (SRFM) currently returns little or nothing as a dividend.
+No. There is no dividend on SRFM in our data and the yield is 0%.
 A cash-burning regional airline pursuing electrification cannot be read on a normal price-to-earnings basis because there are no earnings.
 The numbers that matter most are the gap between revenue and cash burn, the runway provided by a very thin cash balance, and the pace of dilution as the company raises money to stay alive.
 Beyond that, the valuation is really an option on two unproven outcomes, electric aircraft at scale and the SurfOS software platform, which is why the market cap can swing far more than the underlying flying business would suggest.
 Treat any apparent upside as contingent on financing holding together and execution landing on time.

 The bottom line on the SRFM dividend